nikhillopes/redis-proxy/README.md

 ## The Test
 Running ```make test``` will launch a redis instance, the proxy and a multi threaded client for rapid querying.

-Each task in the tester will perform one of the following operation :
+Each task in the tester will perform one of the following operations :
 - Write a key and value to Jedis, bypassing the proxy
 - Get a value from the proxy
-- Update a key and query the same key from the proxy
+- Update a key in redis

-The proxy parallelism, proxy capacity, key expiry, querying rate, number of test operation, clients threads can be modified by changing environment variables in buildAndRunTests.sh.
+The proxy parallelism, proxy capacity, key expiry, querying rate, number of tasks, clients threads can be modified by changing environment variables in buildAndRunTests.sh.

+The logs for the tester is at ```run/tester.log``` and for the proxy is at ```proxy.log```.

 At the end of the test the make command will display stats for the tests, like number of queries, number of cache hits and missed.
 Stats from the tester a also displayed.

 ## Time Spent
 - Understand requirements and coming up with design : 1 hr